Crime Statistics for Cringleford, Norfolk, 2025

-There were a total of 13 street level crime incidents in Cringleford in February 2024.
+Is Cringleford rough?
+This is our street level crime rate statistics overview for February 2025.
+There were a total of 32 incidents.
 See where they were on the map below and broken down by categories.
-The largest category was Violent Crime, followed by Public Order.
+The largest category was Violent Crime, followed by Other Theft.

 Although violent crime represents the largest incidents category in Cringleford, this category is usually the largest in any urban area.
 This is partly because 'Violent Crime' covers so many offences compared to say Burglary